NVS Faculty and Staff

 • Sara Gurath

-DIRECTOR OF EDUCAION AND TEACHER DEVELOPMENT / THEATER TEACHER
+DIRECTOR OF EDUCATION AND TEACHER DEVELOPMENT / THEATER TEACHER

 Sara is an educator who is thrilled to bring her passion to NVS as a specialized teacher, currently focusing on theater.
 She spent 30 years founding three schools, administrating, and teaching, and she is excited to help foster an educational environment in which learners can flourish at NVS.
 Sara specializes in overcoming learning gaps, curriculum development, and supporting neurodivergent learners.
 She holds a degree in elementary education and has extensive training in dyslexia support, autism, authentic academic discourse, reading and writing instruction, inquiry-based history teaching, restorative justice, trauma-informed care, and Love and Logic.
 Much of her teaching career has been devoted to understanding and advocating for neurodivergent students.